j-angnoe/embeddable-components/README.md

 This is a convention on how to build (web) components that can be embedded in third party (web) systems.

-## Demo:
+## Demo
 [Check out a demo here](http://fluxfx.nl/embeddable-components/examples/)

-## The goal:
+## The goal
 Sharing and reusing end-user facing pieces of software, without using iframes.
-(Examples: media embeds, reservation widgets, calculators).
+(Examples: media embeds, reservation widgets, calculators)

 ## How should this work:
 There are 3 parties involved here: The supplier of the widget, the consumer that want to integrate the widget in his/her product, and finally the end-user that will use the functionality.

 The consumer will receive instruction on how to integrate the product.
 It's possible that the widget can be configured in a way.
 This solution